majestyjnr/typescript-sandbox/README.md

 # 30 days beginners guide to Typescript

-## All Typescript codes can be found in the SRC folder.
+## All Typescript source codes can be found in the SRC folder.
-## All generated JavsScript cod ecan be found in the dist folder
+## All generated JavsScript production code ecan be found in the dist folder

 # TABLE OF CONTENT